-The world observes Suicide Prevention Day on September 10, 2017, inspiring us to take a minute, change a life.
+The world observes Suicide Prevention Day each September 10, inspiring us to take a minute, change a life.

 Conrad Roy III.
 Chester Bennington.
 Mallory Grossman.
 Their names and their stories continue to fill our news feeds.
 Three people who never met, now inextricably linked with countless others who have died by suicide.
 Every 13 minutes, someone in the United States dies by suicide.
 That’s 121 people daily and nearly 45,000 people annually.
 Globally that number increases to over 800,000 deaths annually, with millions more attempts.
 Now one of the leading causes of death in both the U.S. and abroad, suicide is a major public health concern.